oroinc/documentation/crm/admin_guide/security/access_management_roles_interface.rst

 Entity Section
 ^^^^^^^^^^^^^^

-This section contains information about permissions included in a role.
+This section contains information about the granted 'action on entity' permissions and permissions to access system functionalities.

 For convenience, permissions are grouped in tabs by functions they control: